top of page

 80-90 hours of additional reading, research and writing.

-Courses are usually taught over 7 or 10 week periods.
+Courses are usually taught over 12 week periods.

 CMCS Houston's online courses may be taught for institutions which wish to incorporate them into their accredited courses.

-For example, students from Baylor University, the Theological College of Northern Nigeria, the Arab Baptist Theological Seminary in Beirut, and Houston Christian University can receive credit from their own institutions for our courses.
+For example, students from the Theological College of Northern Nigeria, the Arab Baptist Theological Seminary in Beirut, Truett Seminary and Houston Christian University can receive credit from their own institutions for our courses.

 An institution may nominate a faculty member who takes responsibility for assessment and accreditation.
 Alternatively, the institution may request CMCS Houston to carry out assessment on its behalf.
 We can consider delivering a course at the request of a particular institution.